|

 consumer culture, the undesign movement makes us examine the plastic

 veneer of perfection that has become part of our cultural aesthetic.
+The commercials work and I'm frankly surprised that the campaign got

 through the corporate approval process.
 I don't know if Quizno's or its